Attendance / Absence

 Absence Reporting (Illnesses)

-You must phone the school everyday before 9.00 am to record your child's absence on Tel: 01752 690046, Option 1.
+If your child is unwell please phone the school each day before 9.00 am to record your child's absence (Tel: 01752 690046, Option 1).
 If we do not hear from you, we will make contact with you to confirm the absence as part of our safeguarding procedures.
 Please note if a reason is not given for your child’s absence each day it may be recorded as an unauthorised absence.

 Prescribed medicines must be worked around the school day so parents/carers are asked to ensure that any medicine needed falls during break and/or lunchtime.
 Please note that we cannot administer creams or eye drops.
 Medication and inhalers must be in the original bottle with a spoon from the pharmacy and properly labelled.
 Parents/carers please be reminded that it is your responsibility to ensure that any medication kept in school for your child is regularly checked and in date.